alphagov/whitehall/STYLEGUIDE.md

     ./styleguide/

 The `base.scss` is the file that will be compiled with Sass.
 All other files should be referenced from it in the relevant sections.
 The IE variants (`base-ie[6-8].scss` which you should never need to edit as they include `base.scss`) enable us to use mixins which only show css to certain IE versions.

-Within ./views and ./layouts, files should be placed and named to directly reflect the template / partial they style.
-For example, the styling for the partial `app/views/shared/_header.html.erb` should be `app/assets/stylesheets/frontend/helpers/shared/_header.scss`.

-Why?: Tech-debt creep in CSS is usually an symptom of a lack of confidence in changing or removing existing CSS.
+Tech-debt creep in CSS is usually an symptom of a lack of confidence in changing or removing existing CSS.
 By structuring CSS in this way, we are clearly communicating the scope of that CSS.

 #### `./helpers`

-These are blocks of Sass which usually match a rails partial.
+Helpers are blocks of Sass which match a reusable markup pattern, the markup for which is often represented in a Rails partial.
 They are used to style singular blocks which appear on multiple pages around the site.

-The name of the file should match the single selector inside the file and everything else should be nested under that selector.
-For example if you had a partial to display a document table you would have the following helper:
+The name of the file should match the single selector inside the file and everything else should be nested under that selector, for example if you had a partial to display a document table you would have the following helper:

 `_document_table.html.erb`: